Beta This is new guidance. Complete our quick 5-question survey to help us improve it.

 - your service is protected against malicious attacks

-- iterating your code won’t introduce bugs
+- iterating your code won’t break existing functionality

 Types of testing

-- load and performance testing - to check how much traffic your service can handle and how stable and responsive it is
+- load and performance testing - to check how much traffic your service can handle, and how stable and responsive it is

 - vulnerability and penetration testing - to check how secure your system is